vv111y/git-clipboard/README.md

 ### Key options

-- --repo: path to the source repository (default: current dir)
+- -r/--repo: path to the source repository (default: current dir)
-- --to-subdir: re-root the content into a subdirectory inside the clip
+- -t/--to-subdir: re-root the content into a subdirectory inside the clip
-- --out-dir: where to write the .bundle and .json (default: ./.git-clipboard)
+- -o/--out-dir: where to write the .bundle and .json (default: ./.git-clipboard)
-- --name: base filename for the outputs (default: clip-YYYYmmdd-HHMMSS)
+- -n/--name: base filename for the outputs (default: clip-YYYYmmdd-HHMMSS)
-- --force: overwrite existing outputs
+- -f/--force: overwrite existing outputs
-- --dry-run: print a JSON plan without creating output files
+- -d/--dry-run: print a JSON plan without creating output files

 ### Outputs